 This year’s Chinese New Year have been filled with feasting and travelling with family.
 After coming back from Bangkok, I still could not get my backlog pile reduced.
 It seems to be getting higher and I’ll be travelling again tomorrow for a week.
 I’ll just have to take one thing at a time.
 At the meantime, I’ll share this easy healthy Chinese dessert with you.

-On the 1st day of Chinese New Year, it’s the tradition of Mama to make this Snow Fungus with Gingko & Red Dates for breakfast.
+On the 1st day of Chinese New Year, it is Mama’s tradition to make this Snow Fungus with Gingko & Red Dates for breakfast.
 Yes this is dessert, but we enjoy them for breakfast.
 This dessert is often cooked during Chinese New Year and other auspicious occasions.
 You need not have to be a real expert in Chinese cooking to make this is a simple healthy Chinese dessert (tong shui) at home.

 According to traditional Chinese medicine (TCM), snow fungus is a good tonic for the elderly and especially helpful for those with weak respiratory and immune system.
 It nourishes the lungs and is effective as a home remedy to treat dry coughs, including a dry throat.